Chocolate

 300

-Snakes and ladders.
 It was originally created to teach children about the effects of good deeds versus bad deeds, with the ultimate goal of reaching salvation.

 300

-It’s the official language of Egypt
+It is the official language of Egypt.

 300

-This home to the world's largest coral reef is found in the Coral Sea off the coast of Queensland
+This home to the world's largest coral reef is found in the Coral Sea off the coast of Queensland.

 400